choilab/BTN707-CompGen/1-CAS9-offfinder/README.md

-# Team
+# Project Description
+* Nisha
-* Nisha/이현주
+* 이현주

 ---

-1. CRISPR Genome Editing - Prediction of On/Off Target & gRNA designer
+## Project - Prediction of On/Off Targets & gRNA designer for CRISPR Genome Editing

+### Usage example:
 - Input: genome sequence/target gene/oligo (.fna/.fasta nucleotide)
 - Output: target/off-target site (.coordinate)
 - Options: # of mismatches/positional mismatches/insertion/deletion/base ambiguity

-   - Thinkabouts:
-i) what is the problem to solve?,

-ii) why is it important? (biological meaning),

-iii) how can you design/build/test?...

 - Example program & literature[^offfinder] - [CAS-off-finder http://www.rgenome.net/cas-offinder/](http://www.rgenome.net/cas-offinder/)
    [^offfinder]:[Cas-OFFinder: a fast and versatile algorithm that searches for potential off-target sites of Cas9 RNA-guided endonucleases](https://academic.oup.com/bioinformatics/article/30/10/1473/267560)

+### Contents
+#### i) what is the problem to solve?
+#### ii) why is it important? (biological meaning)
+#### iii) how can we design/build/test?
+---
+### Design of guide RNA and Off-target effect in CRISPR Genome Editing
+With discovery of microbial CRISPR-CAS systems, now any genome can be editied by RNA-guided DNA endonuclease from the modified CRISPR system.
+This genome editing requires guide RNA for targeting specific genomic locus.
+When we design the guide RNA, a few rules can be applied.
+Although CRISPR systems are very efficient genome editing tools, off-target editing can be made at very low rate.
+For gene therapeutic usage, we should design a gude RNA for specific target in genome and evaluate the designed guide RNA by its off-target possibility.

 ---
 hyunju's memo that introduction will include
 - what CRISPR is
 - what we want to do by coding CAS off finder